Coca-Cola’s Signature Mixers core range extension

-Coca-Cola’s ‘Signature Mixers’ launch is a bold move that has provoked some debate at the brandgym.
-Will it be a hit or a miss?
-Here we look at the points that could influence the chances of success.
+Coca-Cola’s ‘Signature Mixers’ launch is a bold move that has provoked some debate at the brandgym, Here we look at the points that could influence the chances of success of this core range extension.

 Could be a HIT …